cultural-impact-of-warfare

 Key Battles of the Phalanx

-The phalanx remained dominant for centuries, but it had weaknesses.
-It was vulnerable to attacks from the flanks and rear because it could not easily change direction.
-Light infantry and cavalry could exploit these vulnerabilities if they could get around the formation.
+The phalanx remained dominant for centuries, but it had weaknesses beyond flank vulnerability.
+It was slow to redeploy and could be decimated by missiles if caught in the open.
 The phalanx also required extensive training and discipline.
 A phalanx that lost its cohesion became a mob of heavily armored men who could not fight effectively.
+Later Greek and Macedonian commanders, such as Epaminondas and Philip II, refined the phalanx to address some of these weaknesses, but the core principles remained.

 Naval Warfare: Dominance at Sea